Fatbirder's Top 1000 Birding Websites

 SOUTHERN MIGRANT HAWKER-OTMOOR RSPB

-The first breeding colonies were established along the Thames Estuary, though they are spreading across southern England.
-They have also been recorded in Wales.
-Before the 21st century, there was only one confirmed record of a Southern Migrant Hawker in Britain.
-It came from Kent in 1952.
-There were a few more records in 2006, before an influx in 2010 led to the first records of them breeding in England.
+The first breeding colonies of Southern Migrant Hawkers were established along the Thames Estuary, though the species is now spreading across southern England and has even been recorded in Wales.
+Before the 21st century, only a single individual had been confirmed in Britain, in Kent in 1952.
+Sporadic records followed in 2006, but it was the 2010 influx that marked the first confirmed breeding in England.

 Cattle egrets were in good numbers on the reserve.